erdemonal11/Soft2101-task/README.md

-# This is the repository for Erdem Önal
+# This repository is dedicated to SOFT2101 course